-A provider wishing to request access should contact Ms V Taylor, Careers Leader, Telephone: 01724 245 151; Email: vtaylor@stbedesscunthorpe.org.uk
+A provider wishing to request access should contact the academy: Telephone: 01724 245 151; Email: admin@stbedesscunthorpe.org.uk.

-All requests will be responded to within 5 working days.
+All requests will be responded to within 10 working days.

-Structured opportunities are outlined below, however, we are open to new opportunities and encounters if we feel they will benefit our student body.
+Structured opportunities are outlined below; however, we are open to new opportunities and encounters if we feel they will benefit our student body.
 Please speak to our Careers Leader to identify the most suitable option for you, or to discuss new opportunities.
-In advance of an encounter, the Careers Leader will communicate with the provider to work towards the objective of the lesson and may request a copy of Powerpoints or other associated material before the encounter takes place.
+In advance of an encounter, the Careers Leader will communicate with the provider to work towards the objective of the lesson and may request a copy of PowerPoints or other associated material before the encounter takes place.

-If a provider wishes to escalate a request or raise a complaint, this can be done via email to our SLT link for careers, Mrs K Glynn at kglynn@stbedesscunthorpe.org.uk
+If a provider wishes to escalate a request or raise a complaint, this can be done via email to our SLT link for careers, Mr D Fields, at dfields@stbedesscunthorpe.org.uk.